jmj5278/hw01/hw01-Minjeong-Jeong.md

 > If we don't specify the missing values like ?, the columns that contain ? would be treated as stings(chracter).
 So it will keep giving errors when you specify the data type.

 **d.
 Say you import imports-85.data in two different ways.
 In the first option you import the data without specifying the data type of each column.
-In the second option you do specify the data types.
-You may wonder whether both options return a data frame of the same memory size.
+In the second option you dospecify the data types.
+You may wonder whether both options return a data frame ofthe same memory size.
 You can actually use the function object.size() that provides an estimate of the memory that is being used to store an R object.
-Why is the data frame imported in the second option bigger (in terms of bytes) than the data frame imported in the first option? **
+Why is the data frame imported in the second option bigger (in terms of bytes) than the data frameimported in the first option? **

-> It is because specifying the data type of each column requires more space in the data frame
+> It is because specifying the data type of each column requires more spaces to put information in the data frame.
+In this case, the file size of the table is 37664 bytes without specifying and the file size of the table is 42528 bytes with specifying

 **e.
 Say the object dat is the data frame produced when importing imports-85.data.
 What happens to the data values if you convert dat as an R matrix?**

-> Since some column has the missing values which are not codified, the result of converting dat as an R matrix would be that whole columns are treated as string.
+> Since some column have the missing values which are not codified, the result of converting dat as an R matrix would be that the characters in the original data frame become missing values in the matrix

 4. Practice base plotting (10 pts)
 ==================================